Best Litter Box Accessories That Actually Make Cleaning Easier

 Not every accessory works the same with every type of litter.

 Finer clumping litter works best with scoops that have smaller slots, while pellet or crystal litter needs wider openings.
-Mats also behave differently depending on the litter, some trap fine particles better, while others work better with larger granules.
+Mats behave differently too.
+Some trap fine particles better, while others work better with larger granules.

 Matching your accessories to your litter type makes everything work more smoothly.